Tripartite Agreements in 2020 and 2021

 - Increase sanctions to ensure that unemployed actively apply for jobs and accept offers

-- Strengthen measures that intend to reintegrate unemployed seniors into the labor market
+- Strengthen measures that intend to reintegrate unemployed seniors into the labour market

 - Improve circumstances for firms to recruit qualified European labour force

 The new initiatives are applicable from 1.
 January 2022.

 Tripartite agreement extending the wage compensation scheme in all industries, January 2021

 On 14 January 2021, the government and social partners reached a tripartite agreement extending the wage compensation scheme until the tighter restrictions implemented following a surge in corona infection rates are lifted.
 The agreement intends to help wage earners and firms through the tough period of the general lockdown.